-The criteria contained in Part 5 shall not prohibit the installation nor the full application of traffic control devices on a low-volume road where conditions justify their use.
+The provisions contained in Part 5 shall not prohibit the installation or the full application of traffic control devices on a low-volume road where conditions justify their use.

-Additional traffic control devices and criteria contained in other Parts of the Manual should be considered for use on low-volume roads.
+Additional traffic control devices and provisions contained in other Parts of the Manual should be considered for use on low-volume roads.